- Drivers should expect nighttime lane closures from 8 p.m. to 5 a.m. as crews install final striping and complete shoulder work this spring.

 Concrete panel replacement

-Crews will remove 238 concrete panels throughout the length of the project.
-These panels are cracked beyond repair.
-After the panels are removed, the roadbed will be repaired as necessary with new gravel and then new concrete panels poured.
+Crews have replaced 238 concrete panels throughout the length of the project.
+These panels were cracked beyond repair.

-Throughout the project, crews will repave multiple lanes in various locations.
+Throughout the project, crews have repaved multiple lanes in various locations.

 Crack and seat

-Crews will resurface a 2.7-mile section of southbound I-5 between South 188th Street and South 219th Street.
-The existing concrete will be replaced with asphalt using a process called "crack and seat."
+Crews have resurfaced a 2.7-mile section of southbound I-5 between South 188th Street and South 219th Street.
+The concrete was replaced with asphalt using a process called "crack and seat."

 This process allows crews pave over existing concrete roadway.
 To do this, crews use heavy machinery to break up (crack) the concrete panels that make up the roadway.
 Next, more heavy machinery is used to compact (seat) the broken concrete into the existing roadbed.
 Finally, an 8-inch thick layer of asphalt is then placed to create a new driving surface.